guilhermearaujoo/apex-home-page/README.md

 ---
 ## About
 :rocket: This project is a simulation of _**Apex Legends home page**_ customized by me.
 It has some GSAP cool functionalites.
-Click on this link [Aplex Home Page]() and see the page.
+Click on this link [Apex Home Page]() and see the page.

 ---
 ## Technologies: